Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion:

-You will need to find the golden middle when securing your office 365 data, otherwise, lines will be drawn in the sand.
-On your left, there is data to protect, and on your right side, there are users who need to get their job done.
+When securing your Office 365 data, you will need to find the golden middle; otherwise, lines will be drawn in the sand.
+On your left, there is data to protect, and on your right side, there are users who need to get their jobs done.
 You really need to let the end-users understand why it’s important.

 Baby Cow confused idiot insult james corden GIF